johnalison/obsidian-notes/Journal/11 December 2024 Wednesday.md

 - [ ] Try Run-2 synthetic data with lower pt Cut
 - Debugging CI
 - Multijet cutflow OK .... but the histograms are off !?!
+- Think the problem is with the tagcode
+- If tagCode is buggy, the plots can be wrong, but the cutflow OK

 [[4b code base]]
 - [ ] Dont draw ration points when no data